prismatic-io/embedded-workflow-builder-docs/docs/branching.md

 ## Branching on an expression

-The [Branch on Expression](./connectors/branch.md#branch-on-expression) action allows you to create branches within your %WORKFLOW% based on more complex inputs.
+The [If Condition is Met](./connectors/branch.md#if-condition-is-met) action allows you to create branches within your %WORKFLOW% based on more complex inputs.
 You can compare step results or static values using [comparison operators](#branch-on-expression-comparison-operators) (like "does not equal" or "less than") and follow a branch based on the results of the comparisons.

 ![Branch on expression](./assets/branching/branch-on-expression.png)